 Incentivized Use of Municipal Parking Facilities

-A project within 500’ of a Town-managed municipal parking lot, Parking Structure, or other parking facility designated by the Select Board for shared use, in a Parking Management Plan or otherwise. may rely on project in that facility to satisfy up to 100% of their off-street parking requirements.
+A project within 500’ of a Town-managed municipal parking lot, Parking Structure, or other parking facility designated by the Select Board for shared use, in a Parking Management Plan or otherwise. may rely on parking spaces in that facility to satisfy up to 100% of their off-street parking requirements.
 Any project relying on a municipal parking facility to fulfill its off-street parking requirement shall be required as a condition of approval to pay a fee to a designated Belmont municipal parking fund or, if there is none, to the general fund, in lieu of constructing the required off-street parking.
 The fee shall be computed in accordance with a formula set out in the Planning Board Rules and Regulations or, if the Planning Board Rules and Regulations do not establish a formula for computation of the fee, in an amount to be determined by the Permitting Authority.

 An on-street parking space may not be considered a “parking facility designated by the Town for shared use” unless, in addition to any designation by the Select Board, the Planning Board, in consultation with the Department of Public Works and the Police Department, determines that the on-street space is formally managed, signed, and enforced as part of a municipal parking program.

-Applicants seeking to use this provision shall identify specific public parking areas or spaces located within 500’ of the project site entrance to demonstrating available capacity and provide evidence, satisfactory to the Permitting Authority, confirming that the identified spaces are consistently available for use by the project.
+Applicants seeking to use this provision shall identify specific public parking areas or spaces located within 500’ of the project site entrance to demonstrate available capacity and provide evidence, satisfactory to the Permitting Authority, confirming that the identified spaces are consistently available for use by the project.
 Such evidence may include a parking availability analysis, prepared by a qualified transportation or parking consultant; a utilization study; time-stamped counts; or Town-approved permit data.

 The Permitting Authority may approve, conditionally approve, or deny the request based on the evidence provided and any operational or enforcement considerations.